kieranelby/UbiTok.io/docs/trading-rules.md

 ### New Book Formation

-From time to time, UbiTok.io may release a new exchange contract for a trading pair and make the UbiTok.io web UI point to the new contract.
+From time to time, UbiTok.io's software suppliers may release a new exchange contract for a trading pair and make the UbiTok.io web UI point to the new contract.
 For example, we might do this to improve performance, add features, or adjust minimum order sizes.

 When this happens, orders from the old contract will not be copied to the new contract - the new book will start empty.
-UbiTok.io will try to provide several days notice before introducing a new contract, though exceptions may be made for security issues.
+UbiTok.io's software suppliers will try to provide several days notice before introducing a new contract, though exceptions may be made for security issues.

-UbiTok.io aims to provide easy web UI access to each old contract for at least 3 months so orders / balances in the old contract can be cancelled, withdrawn or inspected.
+We aim to provide easy web UI access to each old contract for at least 3 months so orders / balances in the old contract can be cancelled, withdrawn or inspected.
 The contract itself is unstoppable - clients can continue to use the old contract via other interfaces.

 ### Other Market Participants

-The exchange contract has no notion of sign-up, approval, or indeed identity.
-UbiTok.io cannot and does not intend to police behaviour of clients of the exchange contract.
+The UbiTok.io exchange contract has no notion of sign-up, approval, or indeed identity.
+UbiTok.io's software suppliers cannot and do not intend to police behaviour of clients of the exchange contract.

 However, we ask that clients:
 - act honestly in dealings other market participants;